-In September of 2018, at their Ignite conference, Microsoft announced their new role-based certifications for Azure.
-This new model alters the Microsoft certification landscape dramatically by moving the focus from the product to the actual tasks that IT professionals perform.
+Microsoft's role-based certification model alters the certification landscape dramatically by moving the focus from the product to the actual tasks that IT professionals perform.
 Microsoft sees the role-based certification model as a better way to keep pace with today’s business requirements and a better way to strengthen your IT career.
 Microsoft also identified levels of expertise to further align the role-based certifications: Fundamental, Associate, and Expert.
 Let’s talk about what’s new and what the new certifications look like.

 The Next Evolution of the Cloud:

 Q&A with Kailash Sawant, Enterprise Cloud Architect at Microsoft

 Cloud technology has altered nearly every aspect of the IT industry, along with the way we work and the way we live.
 But what’s next?
 We sat down with Kailash Sawant, Enterprise Cloud Architect with Microsoft, to discuss the next evolution of the Cloud, the future of Digital Transformation, and how predictability and automation will further shape our world.

 Why Some Businesses are Still Reluctant to Transition to the Cloud

 There have been many proven advantages to joining the cloud but many still have questions and concerns when it comes to making the switch.
 Is it secure?
 Will the IT department be out of a job?
 How can the migration process even get started?

 3 Reasons Why Businesses Are Choosing Microsoft Azure